punica/punica/doc/PUNICA_API.md

 **List registered devices entries**
 ----
-  Returns an array of registered device entries.
-Sensitive device information, such as the pre-shared keys is excluded.
+  Returns a JSON array of registered device entries.
+Sensitive device information, such as the pre-shared keys (`psk`) is excluded.

 * **URL**